BrodyEscalera/URL-Shortener/readme.md

 Tests are can be run using Mocha in the terminal.

-## Debugging
+##Usage

+* To enable debugging set DEBUG=true in the .env file - Logs will be presented in the terminal window.
-To enable debugging set DEBUG=true in the .env file, otherwise all logging will be saved to /logs/All-logs.log
+* To disable debugging set DEBUG=false in the .env file - logs will be saved to /logs/All-logs.log.

 ## Contributors